OpenMDAO/OpenMDAO-Framework/docs/complex/solving_opt.rst

 The code for this example can also be found in the file ``engine_optimization_smarter.py``.
 You should notice that this runs considerably faster than ``engine_optimization.py``, which runs all three sims during every iteration of CONMIN.

-You have now completed the more complex tutorial problem.